top of page

 Blebs

 Blebs or milk blisters are a blocked duct on the nipple.
 They present as a small white spot on the nipple or may look like a blister which fills with milk during a feed or expressing session.
-While they are tiny they are very painful and can make you feel like your nipple and breast are being stabbed with a hot needle during feeds.
+While they are tiny they can be very painful.
 There can sometimes be a blocked duct further back in the breast linked to a bleb.
-To treat a bleb
+These may occur due to poor positioning and latch while breastfeeding or a poor fitting pump

 • Some may burst while feeding, especially if you are feeding an older baby or toddler and beyond.